LimJiaJing/cz4010-project-python/README.md

 We solve this problem using a commit mechanism.
 The commit mechanism has the following steps:

-1. Grab and Gojek compute the hash of their comparison values using ![hash function 2].
+1. Grab and Gojek compute the hash of their comparison values using ![hash function 2], which is one round of SHA3-256.
 2. Grab commits to a value by sending its hashed comparison value.
 3. Gojek commits to a value by sending its hashed comparison value.
 Gojek also sends its actual comparison value.
 4. Grab sends its actual comparison value.

 With the commit mechanism, Gojek will no longer be able to hide its cheating during the verification phase.
 In step 2, Gojek can still send back Grab's hashed comparison value.
-However, it will be unable to fabricate the a comparison value that matches Grab's without knowing the actual numbers Grab used to compute it.
-Since Gojek does not know what phone numbers are in Grab's set, it would not know what false numbers are in Grab's computed intersection.
-Thus, there would be no way for Gojek to pass the verification phase if it cheated.
+However, it will be unable to fabricate a comparison value that matches Grab's due to two reasons.

+Firstly, Gojek is unable to derive Grab's comparison value form Grab's hashed comparison value.
+This is because ![hash function 2] uses SHA3, which has very strong pre-image resistance.
+Hence, it would be infeasible for Gojek to try to derive Grab's comparison value through this method.

+Secondly, Gojek will not know what phone numbers are in Grab's computed intersection.
+After Gojek shuffles Grab's encrypted values, the common ciphertext will map back to values in Grab's set that Gojek is not aware of, since Gojek does not know Grab's set of phone numbers.
+Since Gojek is unable to know what values are in Grab's computed intersection, it is not able to produce Grab's comparison value.
+Therefore, Gojek would not able to cover up its cheating.

 [gojek shared ciphertext]: https://latex.codecogs.com/png.image?%5Cdpi%7B100%7D%20s_%7BGojek:i%7D